SwiftThemes/EAA/readme.txt

 - You can use them to insert ads from any network like BuySell Ads, Chitika, Bidvertiser, Infolinks, AdSense, Adsterra Network, Revcontent, Clicksor,AdSense, OIO Publisher etc .
 - You can inject multiple AdSense/ads in the same location.
-- You can also use these ad locations to ads html code, optin forms.
+- You can also use these ad locations to add html code, optin forms.
 The location at the end of the post is ideal for optin forms of MailChip, Sendy, AWeber, GetResponse etc..

 The header and footer scripts are not limited to just injecting javascript.